 If you or someone you love has been a victim of this type of injury, seek legal help right away.
 An insurance adjuster may try to contact you right away and offer a lowball settlement that will leave you on the hook for the tremendous cost of your injuries before you ever have the chance to contact an attorney.
 Don’t fall for insurance tricks like this!
 Contact an attorney who understands the complexities of premises liability and personal injury law before you speak to anyone or accept any compensation.

-The Law Offices of Kenneth E. Berger would like to help you get the compensation that you deserve after your injury.
-To talk to an experienced professional about your legal situation, call us for a free consultation at 843-800-0911.
+The Law Office of Kenneth E. Berger would like to help you get a fair result after your injury in Myrtle Beach.
+To talk to an experienced professional about your legal situation, call us for a free consultation at 843-800-0911 or contact us by using the live chat feature below.